zackstout/beatles-songwriting/README.md

 #### (c) The Parallel major/minor relationship - an introduction

 - The relative minor of C is Am.
-- The parallel minof of C is Cm.
+- The parallel minor of C is Cm.
 - Both can be used -- sometimes in same song, see _When I Get Home_

 ### The Mahler connection - fact or fiction?